Reliable Cellular Automata with Self-Organization: Some applications and open problems

+Over the years, there have been several attempts to define a non-ergodic one-dimensional cellular automaton that is ``simple''.
+All these attempts ended up similar to~\cite{GacsKurdLevIslands78}, which is ergodic (at least under some small noise, as shown in~\cite{ParkThes96}).
+By ``complexity'' I don't just refer to the number of states, rather to the fact that the history requires inhomogenities (to exist or to arise) on a larger-and-larger scale.
+Ideally, we will see a result confirming the intuition that this sort of complexity is necessary, but as a first step, we need a mathematically formulated conjecture.

-Consider now Toom's medium as a typical example of a medium non-ergodic for $m=\infty$.
-It follows from Toom's proof that, for small enough fault probability $\eps$, we have $\lim_{m\to\infty}r_{m}(0,1/3)=\infty$, i.e.~the increase of space increases the relaxation time (the length of time for which the rule keeps information) unboundedly.
+\paragraph{Relaxation time as a function of space size} Recall relaxation time in Definition~\ref{def:relaxation-time}.
+Consider now Toom's medium as a typical example of a medium non-ergodic for \( m=\infty \).
+It follows from Toom's proof that, for small enough fault probability \( \eps \), we have \( \lim_{m\to\infty}r_{m}(0,1/3)=\infty \), that is the increase of space increases the relaxation time (the length of time for which the rule keeps information) unboundedly.
 The speed of this increase is interesting since it shows the durability of information as a function of the size of the cellular automaton in which it is stored.
-Toom's original proof gives only $r_{m}(0,1/3)>cm$ for some constant $c$.
-The proof in ~\cite{BermSim88}, improving on ~\cite{GacsReif3dim88}, gives $r_{m}(0,1/3)>e^{cm}$ for some constant $c$, and this is essentially the meaning of saying that Toom's rule helps remember a bit of information for exponential time.
+Toom's original proof gives only \( r_{m}(0,1/3)>cm \) for some constant \( c \).
+The proof in~\cite{BermSim88}, improving on~\cite{GacsReif3dim88}, gives \( r_{m}(0,1/3)>e^{cm} \) for some constant \( c \), and this is essentially the meaning of saying that Toom's rule helps remember a bit of information for exponential time.

-So far, the relaxation times of all known nontrivial non-ergodic media (besides Toom's, the ones in ~\cite{Gacs1dim86} and \cite{Gacs2dim89}) depend exponentially on the size of the space.
+So far, the relaxation times of all known nontrivial non-ergodic media (besides Toom's, the ones in~\cite{Gacs1dim86} and \cite{Gacs2dim89}) depend exponentially on the size of the space.
 It is an interesting question whether this is necessary.
-In a later work, we hope to show that this is not the case and that there are non-ergodic media such that $r_{m}(n,1/3)<m^{c}$ holds for all $n$, for some constant $c$.
-The main idea is that since the medium will be able to perform an arbitrary reliable computation this computation may involve recognizing the finiteness of the space rather early (in time $m^{c}$) and then erasing all information.
+In a later work, we hope to show that this is not the case and that there are non-ergodic media such that \( r_{m}(n,1/3)<m^{c} \) holds for all \( n \), for some constant \( c \).
+The main idea is that since the medium will be able to perform an arbitrary reliable computation this computation may involve recognizing the finiteness of the space rather early (in time \( m^{c} \)) and then erasing all information.